Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Conclusions

 Finally, MAML and MTPINN were validated with other methods from the literature.
 MAML was tested on FitFun, another non-parametric model presented in the literature, which has a different functional form compared to MTPINN, as well as different assumptions on the error and a different loss function.
 MAML was successfully combined with this model, providing either better results or, at worst, faster performances.
 Finally, we compared MAML and MTPINN with two alternative approaches.
 On the one hand, a simple Neural Network with a comparable architecture.
 On the other hand, Transfer Learning, a training method that, similarly to MAML, can exploit different data sets to achieve better generalisation, especially when there is an existing model that needs to be adapted to a smaller data set.
 The combination of MAML and MTPINN outperforms all benchmarks models in the case of very limited detectors.
 In the case in which more detectors are available, Transfer Learning combined with MTPINN provides better results.
-More notably, MTPINN always performs as expected, using both transfer learning and MAML.
+More notably, MTPINN always performs as expected, using both Transfer Learning and MAML.
 On the contrary, Neural Networks tend to overfit the data, especially in the case of limited detectors.
 MAML, however, systematically helps reducing overfitting, and in general, the simple Neural Network also exhibits predictable behaviour with MAML.
 On the other hand, this is not the case when using Transfer Learning.
 While in some cases Transfer Learning outperforms MAML, when training a simple Neural Network, in other cases it actually provides worse results compared to simple training.
-On the other hand, the proposed MTPINN, due to its high bias, was also found suitable for transfer learning, especially if the dataset is not small.
-The presented work's contribution formalises a meta-learning approach and leverages it to improve estimations with fewer data.
-Future work, as discussed in the previous section, should focus especially on the problem of the uncongested branch of the MFD, for which less data is available, as well as on investigating different modelling assumptions, especially on the error terms, and their impact on MFD estimation.
-It would also be relevant to investigate the problem of estimating multi-regions MFD, with a focus on estimating MFDs that can be used to recreate realistic simulation outputs.
+On the other hand, the proposed MTPINN, due to its high bias, was also found suitable for Transfer Learning, especially if the dataset is not small.
+The presented work's contribution formalises a Meta-Learning approach and leverages it to improve estimations with fewer data.
+The described methodology improves the MFD estimation in conditions of data scarcity when compared to similar approaches without the meta-learning component.
+With 75 LDs, the average MSE drops from 6139 (without MAML) to 1768 vehicles per time interval (with MAML).
+The average MAE across cities similarly drops from 60 to 30 vehicles per time interval.
+With 10 LDs, these values become respectively 11491 and 3082 vehicles per interval for the MSE, 86 and 41 for the MAE.
+As described in Section~\ref{sec:results} for the Essen example, our work already allows to exploit the developed MTPINN with the MAML initialized weights to estimated MFDs in cities with fewer detectors.
+This means that cities that have data similar to what has been used in our experiments can already exploit the developed method and/or results (weights) to either improve their MFD estimation (in the case of medium-sized cities) or make up for temporary drops in operating detectors (in the case of planned maintenance, for example).
+Our work opens multiple research directions, such as enhanced multi-region MFD estimation with transferability across regions and enhanced estimation of the uncongested branch suffering from data scarcity problems.
+The presented work will allow us to focus on estimating MFDs that can be used to recreate realistic simulation outputs.